 Every two minutes, a woman dies of pregnancy or childbirth-related complications somewhere in the world.
-A crippling impediment to meeting the health needs of urban women and girls is access to quality, affordable care.
-Health workforce training is key to quality care, and to building women’s and girls’ confidence to seek out and make sure that they are receiving that quality care.
+A daunting impediment to meeting the health needs of urban women and girls is access to quality, affordable care.
+Health workforce training is key, both to quality care and to building women’s and girls’ confidence that they are indeed receiving that level of care.

-Members in our Women’s Health Learning Lab, to begin in early 2020, will include community organizations that strive daily to improve access to quality care for urban women and girls and to educate girls and women and their families and communities about the care they need and deserve.
+WomenStrong’s Women’s Health Learning Lab partners are women-led, community-based organizations that strive daily to improve access to quality health care for urban women and girls and to educate girls, women, their families, and communities about the care they need and deserve.

-These organizations will come together, both in person and online, to share what they do, what they learn, and what might be readily adapted from setting to setting to improve the health and the lives of girls and women in impoverished urban settings worldwide.
+Throughout the pandemic, Women’s Health partners have come together in our virtual Learning Lab, to share what they’ve learned, what they do, and those practices that might be successfully adapted from setting to setting, to protect and improve the health of girls and women in urban communities worldwide.